ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The output value `commitment` may be published, while `opening` should only be revealed to users that are authorized to receive the label's contents.

-The Transparency Log MAY generate `opening` in a programmatic way.
-However, it SHOULD ensure that `opening` can later be deleted and not feasibly recovered.
+The Transparency Log MAY generate `opening` in a non-random way, such as deriving it from a secret key, as long as the result is indistinguishable from random to other participants.
+The Transparency Log SHOULD ensure that individual `opening` values can later be deleted in a way where they can not feasibly be recovered.
 This preserves the Transparency Log's ability to delete certain information in compliance with privacy laws.

 ## Verifiable Random Function